MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## DeleteWidget

 The widget host calls **DeleteWidget** when the user has unpinned one of your app's widgets from the widget host.
-When this occurs, we will remove the associated widget from our list of active widgets so that we don't send any further updates for that widget.
+When this occurs, we will remove the associated widget from our list of enabled widgets so that we don't send any further updates for that widget.

 ```cpp
 // WidgetProvider.cpp